 We have an audit committee that, among other things, reviews our external financial reporting function, engages our external auditors and oversees our internal audit activities and procedures and the adequacy of our internal accounting controls.
-Our audit committee is comprised of two directors, Evangelos Vlahoulis and Alexios Rodopoulos.
-Our Board of Directors has determined that Mr. Vlahoulis and Mr. Rodopoulos satisfy the independence standards established by NASDAQ.
+Our audit committee is comprised of two directors, Mr. Evangelos Vlahoulis and Mr. Alexios Rodopoulos.
+Our Board of Directors has determined that Mr. Vlahoulis and Mr. Rodopoulos satisfy the independence standards established by the NYSE.
 Mr. Rodopoulos qualifies as an "audit committee expert" for purposes of SEC rule and regulations.

 We also have a conflicts committee comprised of two members of our Board of Directors.
-The conflicts committee will be available at the board's discretion to review specific matters that the board believes may involve conflicts of interest.
+The conflicts committee is available at the board's discretion to review specific matters that the board believes may involve conflicts of interest.
 The conflicts committee will determine if the resolution of the conflict of interest is fair and reasonable to us.
-The members of the conflicts committee may not be officers or employees of us or directors, officers or employees of our general partner or its affiliates, and must meet the independence standards established by NASDAQ to serve on an audit committee of a Board of Directors and certain other requirements.
+The members of the conflicts committee may not be officers or employees of us or directors, officers or employees of our general partner or its affiliates, and must meet the independence standards established by the NYSE to serve on a conflicts committee of a Board of Directors and certain other requirements.
 Any matters approved by the conflicts committee will be conclusively deemed to be fair and reasonable to us, approved by all of our partners, and not a breach by our directors, our general partner or its affiliates of any duties any of them may owe us or our unitholders.
-Our conflicts committee is currently comprised of Levon A. Dedegian and Alexios Rodopoulos.
+The members of our conflicts committee are currently Mr. Levon A. Dedegian and Mr. Alexios Rodopoulos.
 For additional information about the conflicts committee, please see "Item 7.
 Major Unitholders and Related Party Transactions-B. Related Party Transactions-Conflicts of Interest and Fiduciary Duties."

 We also have a compensation committee comprised of two members of our Board of Directors.
-The compensation committee is responsible for carry out the Board's responsibilities relating to compensation of our executive officers and provide such other guidance with respect to compensation matters as the Committee deems appropriate.
+The members of our compensation committee are currently Mr. Evangelos Vlahoulis and Mr. Levon Dedegian.
+The compensation committee is responsible for carrying out the Board's responsibilities relating to compensation of our executive officers and for providing such other guidance with respect to compensation matters as the Committee deems appropriate.